 Reasons why Testosterone May not be Working in your Body

 Whenever we use hormones as medications it’s always helpful to consider the body as a template with which we should try to emulate.

-We know that men and women have different levels of testosterone circulating in their body - therefore it makes sense that dosing should be different between male and female.
+We know that men and women have different levels of testosterone circulating in their bodies, therefore, it makes sense that dosing should be different between males and females.

 We also know that testosterone levels differ among individuals within the same gender, so there really shouldn’t be a “one-size” fits all testosterone dose for ALL males or for ALL females.

 In addition to these basics, we also know that there is variability in how individuals metabolize hormones, medications, and nutrients.

 Some people are considered to be “fast metabolizers” which means that their livers can chew through medications and hormones faster than others.